top of page

 • Develop safer and more effective precision therapeutics for cancer treatment improving health outcomes

-Our research also makes a meaningful contribution to the UN Sustainability Development Goals (SDG 9, 11, 12).
+Our research also makes a meaningful contribution to the UN Sustainable Development Goals (SDG 3, 9, 11, 12, 17).
 Specifically, our metal coating solutions will produce more resilient transportation and green energy infrastructure.
-This will support Canada's move towards green energy and reduce demand for metal extraction processes which will lower greenhouse gas emissions.
-While more resilient metal infrastructure will reduce the leaching of contaminants into the environment from corroding metals.
+This will support Canada's move towards green energy and reduce demand for metal extraction processes which will lower greenhouse gas emissions, while more resilient metal infrastructure will reduce the leaching of contaminants into the environment from corroding metals.

 bottom of page